shmoop207/appolo-docs/docs/configuration/modules.md

 title: Modules
 sidebar_label: Modules
 ---
-App modules can be defined in `config/modules` same as the middlware config The modules configuration file is called after the environment files loaded.
+App modules can be defined in `config/modules` same as the middleware config.
+Modules configuration file is called after the environment files loaded.
 >Modules are loaded by order

 ```typescript title="config/modules/all.ts"